 Ah, yes.
 My birth year.
 1994.
-This is what I considered to be the last year of the 80s before the 90s truly kicked into effect.
+By this point, the 90s is now in full effect and whatever remained from the 80s has long faded.
 In this year, hip-hop continues to dominate the charts.
 The year has also been kind to R&B, alt-rock, and house music.
 But the year hasn’t been kind to country music (hell, most of the 90s wasn’t kind to this music) as the most popular country songs are the more watered-down, poppy versions.
 Most of the bad songs in 1994 suffer from being dull and uninteresting.
 Before I start this list, I want to state that there will be a change in how I do these lists.
 I usually go through a year’s Year-End Hot 100 chart and make my selections based on that chart.
 Starting with 1994, I am also factoring in the Year-End Airplay charts because some of the most popular songs didn’t make the Hot 100 for reasons that I can’t explain.
 Enough talk.
 Let’s start the list.

 Poor Peter Frampton.
 His song Baby, I Love Your Way has been butchered by piss-poor covers for many years.
 First, Will To Power covered the song, along with Free Bird, in a horrible medley in 1988.
 And now we have reggae group Big Mountain’s cover.
 The original Peter Frampton song is a simple folky soft rock ballad.
 The Big Mountain version is a weak as fuck cover with the sloppiest, most polished reggae production you would have heard with a cheesy sax solo in place of the electric piano solo from the original.
 The singers are bland as hell and don’t do anything new or unique with this cover.
 This song easily blends in with all of the other bad reggae that was released at the time.
 There is no reason to give this any thought at all and I’m going to move on to the next song because this song doesn’t deserve my time.